Grass

 Plant in full sun with average soil.
 Cut back to 4–6 inches in late winter before new growth emerges.
 Divide every 3–5 years for tall species.
 Avoid over-fertilizing — too much nitrogen causes flopping.

-See ornamental grasses in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring ornamental grasses alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring ornamental grasses alongside companion plants.

 Frequently Asked Questions